 The good times keep rolling on Thursday with Rhythms on the River, a free evening concert series held in River Ranch’s Town Square.

 The fun continues into the evening on Friday with Downtown Alive! another local favorite concert series offering free music from regional artists of all genres.

-Lafayette, LA is at the heart of Louisiana’s Cajun & Creole Country where you can truly feel the pulse of the distinct food, music and culture we have to offer.
+Lafayette is at the heart of Louisiana’s Cajun & Creole Country.
 This cultural oasis on the bayou blends contemporary sophistication of a cosmopolitan city with a unique heritage and culture hard to find anywhere this side of Europe.

 The Acadian Cultural Center in Lafayette, Louisiana tells stories of the origins, migration, settlement, and contemporary culture of the Acadians (Cajuns) and other area groups.
 Ranger programs, films, exhibits, and events share a variety of local traditions including music, story-telling, dance, and food as well as exploring the mysteries of the Atchafalaya Basin, Louisiana’s wildest place.

-Opened in 1978, the Acadiana Park Nature Station is located on a 150-acre facility complete with 6 mile trail system.
+Opened in 1978, the Acadiana Park Nature Station is located on a 150-acre facility complete with a 6-mile trail system.
 The trail system will introduce you to some of the native flora and fauna of the area and the Nature Station staff is on hand to answer any questions.
-In addition they also offer plenty of programming for all ages including excursions and night hikes.
-Surrounding the Nature Station is a public park complete with playgrounds, tennis courts, soccer fields, pavilions and a 36-hole frisbee golf course that’s perfect for a long afternoon walk or a picnic.
+In addition, they also offer plenty of programming for all ages including excursions and night hikes.
+Surrounding the Nature Station is a public park complete with playgrounds, tennis courts, soccer fields, pavilions, and a 36-hole frisbee golf course that’s perfect for a long afternoon walk or a picnic.